mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 ### Editing Requests

-When submitting a PR for documentation, please add the **Editor Review** label.
-Once the Technical Writer/Editor has signed off on the PR they will remove the label.
-When all the requested reviews are complete, the **Reviews Complete** label will be applied and the changes merged.
+When submitting a PR for documentation, whether it's a minor update, a new piece of content, or a content proposal, please add the **Editor Review** label.
+Once the Technical Writer/Editor has reviewed the PR they'll remove the label.
+When all the requested reviews are complete, the **Reviews Complete** label is applied and the changes are merged.

 ### Providing Editorial Feedback